 Today’s smart home also gives the homeowner greater control over their day-to-day energy consumption.
 Some of the most popular devices include:

-- Smart thermostats that automatically adjust the home’s climate according to the time of day, regional electrical usage, outdoor weather conditions and many other factors.
+- Smart thermostats automatically adjust the home’s climate according to the time of day, regional electrical usage, outdoor weather conditions, and many other factors.